jquery/jquery-ui/README.md

+# jQuery-UI-x
+jQuery UI with minimize and restore button in dialog title.

 # [jQuery UI](http://jqueryui.com/) - Interactions and Widgets for the web

 jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of jQuery.
 Whether you're building highly interactive web applications, or you just need to add a date picker to a form control, jQuery UI is the perfect choice.